 If you are carrying out any sort of work for the federal government, there is a strong chance you need to keep the data in a FISMA data center.
-This means that you either need a private/collocated FISMA data center or to use a public cloud service with a FISMA data center.
-If you are thinking about implementing an in-house FISMA data center, here are the key points you need to know.
+This means that you either need a private/collocated FISMA compliant data center or to use a public cloud service with a FISMA compliant data center.

-Being able to demonstrate that you run or use a FISMA data center can also be a competitive advantage in other areas.
-For example, broader state and local agencies are likely to be reassured by evidence that a contractor is running a FISMA data center.
+Being able to demonstrate that you run or use a FISMA compliant data center can also be a competitive advantage in other areas.
+For example, broader state and local agencies are likely to be reassured by evidence that a contractor is FISMA compliant.
 Similar comments apply to businesses and other private organizations handling sensitive data.

 In fact, storing your data in a FISMA data center can be a very effective defensive measure against unwittingly falling foul of FISMA.
 Ignorance is unlikely to be an excuse here (even if it’s demonstrably true), especially not at the enterprise level.